 If parents divorce before the child with a disability turns 18 years old, child support can be ordered not only until the child turns 18, but indefinitely if the child has support needs likely to exist into adulthood.
-Thanks to a 2015 advocacy campaign by Sharon and Conner Cummings (read more about them here) ongoing child support can now be ordered when parents divorce after an adult child turns 18, as long as the disability onset during the developmental period and is likely to continue.
+Thanks to a 2015 law, ongoing child support can now be ordered when parents divorce after an adult child turns 18, as long as the disability onset during the developmental period and is likely to continue.
 This is called "Conner's Law."